History of video games: 16-bit consoles

 Among other aspects of the console war between Sega and Nintendo, this period brought a revolution in sports video games.
 While these games had existed since the first arcade and console games, their limited graphics required gameplay to be highly simplified.
 When Sega of America first introduced the Genesis to the United States, it had gotten naming rights from high-profile people in the various sports, such as Pat Riley Basketball and Joe Montana Football, but the games still lacked any complexity.
 Electronic Arts, under Trip Hawkins, were keen to make a more realistic football game for the Genesis which had the computation capabilities for this, but did not want to pay the high licensing fees that Sega were asking for developing on the Genesis.
 They were able to secure naming rights for John Madden and reverse engineer the Genesis as to be able to produce John Madden Football, one of the first major successful sports games.
-Electronic Arts subsequently focused heavily on sports games, expanding into other sports like basekball, hockey and golf.
+Electronic Arts subsequently focused heavily on sports games, expanding into other sports like basketball, hockey and golf.

 SNK's Neo-Geo was the most costly console by a wide margin when released in 1990.
 The Neo-Geo used similar hardware as SNK's arcade machines, giving its games a quality better than other 16-bit consoles, but the system was commercially non-viable.
 The Neo-Geo was notably the first home console with support for memory cards, allowing players to save their progress in a game, not only at home but also shared with compatible Neo-Geo arcade games.